PostHog/posthog-js/README.md

 ## Testing

-Unit tests: run `pnpm test`.
+* Unit tests: run `pnpm test`.
-Cypress: run `pnpm start` to have a test server running and separately `pnpm cypress` to launch Cypress test engine.
+* Cypress: run `pnpm start` to have a test server running and separately `pnpm cypress` to launch Cypress test engine.
+* Playwright: run e.g. `pnpm exec playwright test --ui --project webkit --project firefox` to run with UI and in webkit and firefox

 ### Running TestCafe E2E tests with BrowserStack